BlaBlaNet/BlaBlaNet/extend/addon/blablanet/twitter/README.md

 Twitter Plugin
 ==============

 Original main authors Tobias Diekershoff and Michael Vogel.
-Adapted for the Hubzilla by Mike Macgirvin.
+Adapted for the BlaBlaNet by Mike Macgirvin.

-With this addon for the Hubzilla you can give your hub members the possibility to post their *public* messages to Twitter.
+With this addon for the BlaBlaNet you can give your hub members the possibility to post their *public* messages to Twitter.
 The messages will be strapped their rich context and shortened to 140 characters length if necessary.
 If shortening of the message was performed a link will be added to the tweet pointing to the